 Step 6: Confirm Update: After submission, your bank will process the update and notify you upon successful completion.
 This usually takes a few business days.

-What Happens If You Don’t Update?
+What Happens If You Do Not Update?

 You must actively participate in the KYC update process by submitting the required documents and information, as your bank cannot do this for you.